algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

  nasm main.asm -f bin -o "game.com"
 ```

-after that we will create a file bash to open DOSBox and run the game
+after that, we will create a file bash to open DOSBox and run the game

 We will use this command to open DOSBox